notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 ![New Iteration](/images/sample-2-new.png)

 It's definitely hacky.
-The better way to be to integrate the grayscale conversion into the shader code, but that's a lot of work for very little benefit.
+In reality, the best way would be to write shaders in such a way that they can handle the various different formats of images.
+In practice, that's a lot of code for very little practical benefit, as this "image formatting" should be a cold operation anyways.
 I'm not even sure who uses grayscale images.
 Definitely an issue to look into later.

-# who up webbing they gpu rn
+For now though, it works.
+I only had to compromise a little, I'm sure I won't have to compromise more later.
+What's next?

+# Interlude: WebGPU Woes

-This is all well and good, but we're forgetting something crucial so far.
+These samples are all well and good, but we're forgetting something crucial so far.
 There are two rendering backends in use here; one for OpenGL and one for [`wgpu`].
-I'd like to use the [`wgpu`] one as the primary renderer for my application, [`wgpu`] being the new modern, safe thing and all.
+I'd like to use the [`wgpu`] one as the primary renderer for my application, [`wgpu`] being the new modern, safe abstractions for GPU.
 I just really like Vulkan, okay?

 Originally, I said that [`wgpu`] is pretty easy to render to an image, as opposed to OpenGL, which makes you open a window and all.
 Let me correct that. [`wgpu`] is easy to render to an image, as long as you aren't a doofus.

 It's me!
 I'm the doofus!

 When I was first writing [`piet-wgpu`], I styled the API like this: